Marta44/to-press2019/README.md

 ![Download brochure on about us page](/assets/images/Screenshot-download-brochure-min.png "Download brochure")
 3. As a **Frequent Visitor** I want to stay updated on the artists new creations so after visiting the "Gallery" page to see if there are new artworks, I sign up for the newsletter placed in the footer.
 ![Newsletter in the footer](/assets/images/Screenshot-newsletter-footer-min.png "Newsletter")
 4. As a **Local Artist** I look for collaboration projects or commit to the artists the production of ceramic series.
-I go straight to the "Contact us" page because I probably already know personally the artists otherwise after visiting the "About us" page I proceed to contact them.
+I go straight to the "Contact us" page because I probably already know personally the artists otherwise, after visiting the "About us" page, I proceed to contact them.
 ![Contact form](/assets/images/Screenshot-userstories-contact-min.png "Contact page")

 ### Manual functional testing
 #### Home page
 - **Navigation Bar**: hovering over the logo appears the title attribute (to-press logo).
 Only with alt attribute the text didn't appear so I had to add the title attribute.
 If we click on the logo a link bring us back to the "Home page".
 Hovering over the pages' label appears the hover shadow transition and the pages' names turn into red.
 The navbar language buttons (EN-ITA) are on every page and they link to the respective italian html page.
 Hovering over them they turn into red and clicking on EN becomes light-grey (btn-light) and on ITA becomes dark-grey (btn-dark) as I used Bootstrap button styles.
 At the breakpoint of (max-width: 767.98px) the navbar transforms into a toggle menu and clicking the burger icon it opens a collapsible centered menu.
-The language buttons are on the left side of the toggle menu.
+The language buttons are placed on the left side of the toggle menu.
 - **Hero-video**: is muted and it has controls.
 The user can choose to play it or not.
 It is 100% width.
 The overlay box with the title is responsive changing the screen sizes as I styled it with media queries.
 On tablet screen I left only the title: "Clay Impressions".
 On phone screen size title and subtitle are not displayed to allow the users to have a better view of the video on small screens.
 - **Call to action button** "Read more about us": hovering over it turns into Light Slate Gray color.
 If pressed it links and brings to the "About us" page.
 - **Hero-images**: are four of the artists most recent creations.
 I used Fancybox to display these images individually.
 If we click on one image it opens Fancybox viewer and allows us to move back and forward with the arrows, to zoom an image, to start a slideshow or to open the thumbnails gallery.
 Every image has a name and the copyright thanks to the data-caption attribute.
 On phone screens I used col-6 Bootstrap grid system to place two images side by side.